dexbol/bomb/README.md

 			{/if}
 		</head>

-	Now, the directories tree likes this:
+	Now, the directories tree looks like this:

 		template/
 			head.tpl